alexanderommel/SpringBoot-Shopping-Microservice/README.md

 - Catalogue

-- Uber Eats based service
+- Uber Eats and Rappi based service

 - Modifiers and discounts for products